Tuesday, March 14, 2017

 Examining The Catholic Rosary In Light Of Scripture

 One Roman Catholic legend is that Mary showed up before St. Dominic in 1208 at the church of Prouille and revealed the Rosary beads to him.
 Catholic Priest William Saunders writes that, "the origins of the rosary are sketchy at best."
-Gregory the Great made popular a form of the Hail Mary Prayer and many in response began praying this prayer in repetitions with stringed beads.
+Gregory the Great made popular a form of the Hail Mary Prayer.
+In response, many began praying this prayer in repetitions with stringed beads.
 Jesus Christ would have condemned praying this kind of prayer:

 "But you, when you pray, go into your inner room, close your door and pray to your Father who is in secret, and your Father who sees what is done in secret will reward you.
 “And when you are praying, do not use meaningless repetition as the Gentiles do, for they suppose that they will be heard for their many words."
 (Matthew 6:6-7)

-The Rosary consists of heaping up words and phrases in an attempt to make prayers more efficacious or more heard.
-It is not simply a matter of saying the same prayers repeatedly.
-Furthermore, we never see anybody in the New Testament using prefabricated, mechanical prayers with a continuous, repetitious nature.
-Scripture does not express approval of any kind of icon or relic that aids in prayer.
+For what other reason would the scribes and Pharisees pray the kind of prayer that Christ expressed disapproval of, other than heaping up words and phrases in an attempt to make prayers more efficacious and more heard?
+The Rosary consists of exactly these elements.
+The context here is not simply a matter of saying the same prayers repeatedly.
+We never see anybody in Scripture using prefabricated, mechanical prayers with a continuous, repetitious nature.

-Jesus Christ emphatically condemned these types of prayer by calling them vain.
-Those are done by pagans and legalists.
-God already knows everything that we are going to ask Him, even before we plead for divine intervention.
+Jesus Christ emphatically condemned this kind of prayer by calling it vain.
+It is uttered by pagans in their ecstasy and by legalists in their pride, but worthless.
+Those kinds of prayers are not acceptable to God.
+He already knows everything that we are going to ask Him, even before we do so.
 He knows everything that we need, even better than what we know of ourselves.

-More prayers are dedicated to Mary in the Rosary than to God Himself in the process of it being cited.
-Thus, one can see how such a prayer can diminish one's affection for God.
-Contrast Roman Catholic devotion to Mary in the Rosary with words from the Psalms:
+Further, more prayers are dedicated to Mary in the Rosary than to God Himself in the process of it being cited.
+The praises given to God are outnumbered nine to one in favor of Mary.
+Hence, it does not take much to notice how such a prayer can diminish one's affection for God.
+Observe the utter contrast of Roman Catholic devotion to Mary in the Rosary with words of devotion to God from the Psalms:

 "My soul, wait in silence for God only, for my hope is from Him.
 He only is my rock and my salvation, my stronghold; I shall not be shaken."
 (Psalm 62:5-6)